 Respondents were quick to point out the disconnected state of digitalization that currently hinders manufacturing efforts.

-"We have fully digital systems but they aren’t tied together but rather separate distinct systems," according to Medical Device Organization Site Manager.
+"We have fully digital systems but they aren’t tied together but rather separate distinct systems," according to a Medical Device Organization Site Manager.

 "Our core processes are digitized, but they are not cloud-based," said one Senior Manager of QA for a Med Device Manufacturer.